Introduction

 1. Auto-Configuration – Say Goodbye to Manual

 Auto-configuration feature is one of the biggest benefits of Spring Boot.
+It automatically sets up the required settings and components based on the libraries you add to your projects.

-The Spring Boot auto-configuration beans are based on the following:
+Spring Boot auto-configuration beans are based on the following:

 - List of project dependencies or requisites